 Today, huge amounts of data are being generated by multiple devices, live streams, and systems every second, and more and more devices are connecting to the internet daily.
 The first need in Big Data applications is to solicit data from multiple sources and store them in a central repository.
 Before that can be done, the data might need to be pre-processed, moved, and cataloged.
 Apache Kafka acts as a smart middle layer and decouples your diverse, real-time data pipelines.
 It can collect data from publisher sources like Web and Mobile Applications, Databases, Logs, Flume, Streams, Message-oriented middleware, etc.

 Apache Kafka is used for real-time streaming and analytics of big data.
 This article will introduce you to Apache Kafka and describe its key features.
 Furthermore, it will explain 3 major Kafka Big Data Applications that are widely used in business today.
-Read along to learn more about how Kafka Big Data Functions can improve your business!
+Read along to learn more about how Apache Kafka Big Data Functions can improve your business!

 What is Apache Kafka?